 What ties this framework together and turns Bloodborne into the most innovative piece of modern horror is a single line, which marks the liminality between first-person and third-person perspectives in the game, signaling the end of the game’s introduction and the beginning of the game proper:

-The dynamics of the video game, by which the player extends his agency into the game through a proxy (i.e., the avatar) is uniquely suited to subsume the matter of agency under the domain of the Lovecraftian unknown, thereby accomplishing something that not even Lovecraft himself could do.
-When one picks up a Lovecraft story, as is the case with most written works, one treats it as an artifact, an account of various agents who discovered beings far greater than themselves, and thereby suffered for it.
+The dynamics of the video game, by which the player extends his agency into the game through a proxy (i.e. the avatar), are uniquely suited to subsume the matter of agency under the domain of the Lovecraftian unknown, thereby accomplishing something that not even H.P.
+Lovecraft himself could do.
+When one picks up a Lovecraft story, as is the case with most written works, one treats it as an artifact, an account of various agents who discovered beings far greater than themselves and suffered for it.
 Although the agents may be rendered impotent by this discovery, the question of whether the free will of the agents actually belonged to them was never raised—print media is not amenable to such questions in the same way as video games, which trade on matters of agency and choice.

-It is in this way that “Bloodborne” steps up as the true inheritor of Lovecraft, extending his hallmark “fear of the unknown” to our very self-concept as agents in the world.
+It is in this way that Bloodborne steps up as the true inheritor of H.P.
+Lovecraft, extending his hallmark “fear of the unknown” to our very concept of ourselves as agents in the world.
 For, if our capacity to act cannot ground us in reality, then on what ought we to base the “realness” of our existence?
-This is the lingering question that “Bloodborne” plants in your mind before leaving you, which puts a sinister, taunting spin on what is seemingly the most innocuous of the Doll’s lines:
+This is the lingering question that Bloodborne plants in your mind before leaving you, which puts a sinister, taunting spin on what is seemingly the most innocuous of the Doll’s lines:

-This is not to say that Lovecraft is the only influence on the aesthetic of “Bloodborne” – Van Helsing and Dracula have also been cited, for example.
-However, such other influences, by my estimation, are far-and-away secondary to the scope and relevance of Lovecraft’s influence.
+This is not to say that Lovecraft is the only influence on the aesthetic of Bloodborne—Van Helsing and Dracula have also been cited, for example.
+However, such other influences, by my estimation, are far-and-away secondary to the scope and relevance of H.P.
+Lovecraft’s influence on the game.

 While I recognize that some lucid dreamers do in fact realize that they are inside of a dream, I have in mind instead lucid dreamers who exhibit agency and awareness inside of a dream without recognizing that it is a dream.
 This encompasses only one subset of what are colloquially termed ‘lucid dreams’.